-Wealthsimple is an automated investing service — or robo-advisor — and the largest such service in Canada.
-It was launched in Canada in 2014 and just made available to U.S. clients on Jan.
-31, after six months of beta testing.
-The company is based in Toronto, with offices in New York and London.
-The company has more than 20,000 clients and over $750 million in assets under management.
+Wealthsimple is an automated investing service — or robo advisor — and the largest such service in Canada.
+It was launched in 2014 and made available to U.S. clients on Jan.
+31, 2017, after six months of beta testing.
+(It’s also available in the U.K.) The company is based in Toronto, with offices in New York and London.
+It now has more than 50,000 global clients and over $1 billion in assets under management.

 Wealthsimple is backed by a team of world-class financial experts and some of Silicon Valley’s best technology talent.
-The company has raised $37 million in capital from Power Financial Corp., which is one of the world’s highest-rated financial institutions, and one that manages over $780 billion in assets around the world.
-The staff is made up of software engineers, designers and data scientists who have previously worked at such companies as Amazon, Google and Apple.
+The company has raised $78 million in capital.
+Its staff is made up of software engineers, designers and data scientists who have previously worked at such companies as Amazon, Google and Apple.

 What Is Wealthsimple?

 The service includes automatic rebalancing, dividend reinvesting and tax-loss harvesting.
-In addition, their financial advisors are available to you whenever they are needed.
+In addition, Wealthsimple’s financial advisors are available to you whenever you need them.
 This can be an exceptional platform, particularly for new and small investors, who historically have been unable to afford access to these services.